Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Results

 MIM and both versions of parametric G-computation have reduced empirical standard errors compared to MAIC across all scenarios.
 Interestingly, conventional STC is even less precise than MAIC in most scenarios (all the scenarios with moderate or strong overlap, where reductions in effective sample size after weighting are tolerable).
 Several trends are revealed upon comparison of the ESEs, and upon visual inspection of the spread of the point estimates in the box plots.
 As expected, the ESE increases for all methods (i.e., estimates are less precise) as the number of subjects in the $AC$ trial is lower.
 The decrease in precision is more substantial for MAIC than for the outcome regression methods.

 The degree of covariate overlap has an important influence on the ESE and population adjustment methods incur losses of precision when covariate overlap is poor.
 Again, this loss of precision is more substantial for MAIC than for the outcome regression approaches.
 Where overlap is poor, there exists a subpopulation in $BC$ that does not overlap with the $AC$ population.
 Therefore, inferences in this subpopulation rely largely on extrapolation.
 Outcome regression approaches require greater extrapolation when the covariate overlap is weaker, thereby incurring a loss of precision.

 Where covariate overlap is strong, MIM and both versions of parametric G-computation display very similar ESEs than MAIC.
 As mentioned earlier, conventional STC offers even lower precision than MAIC in these cases.
+To illustrate this, consider the scenario with $N=200$ and moderate overlap, where MAIC is expected to have a low effective sample size after weighting and perform comparatively worse than outcome regression.
+Even in this scenario, MAIC appears to be more precise (empirical standard error of 0.541) than conventional STC (empirical standard error of 0.558).
 As overlap decreases, precision is reduced more markedly for MAIC compared to the outcome regression methods.
 Under poor overlap, MAIC considerably increases the ESE compared to the conventional STC.

 In MAIC, extrapolation is not even possible.
 Where covariate overlap is poor, the observations in the $AC$ IPD that are not covered by the ranges of the selected covariates in $BC$ are assigned weights that are very close to zero.
 The relatively small number of individuals in the overlapping region of the covariate space are assigned inflated weights, dominating the reweighted sample.
 These extreme weights lead to large reductions in effective sample size and affect very negatively the precision of estimates.